Peter I of Oldenburg: Later life and succession

 From 1785 until 1803, he also served as the last Lutheran Prince-Bishop of Lübeck, until that Prince-Bishopric was secularized as the Principality of Lübeck and joined to Oldenburg.

 Following the death of Wilhelm in 1823, he himself became reigning Duke of Oldenburg.
 Although the Duchy of Oldenburg had been elevated to a Grand Duchy in 1815, he refrained from using the title of Grand Duke.
 His son, Augustus, was the first Duke of Oldenburg to use the style of Grand Duke.

 Peter I died on 21 May 1829 in Wiesbaden.
 He was buried in the Ducal Mausoleum in the Churchyard of Saint Gertrude in Oldenburg.

-He was succeeded as Grand Duke of Oldenburg by his eldest son, Paul Friedrich August, the first of the House of Holstein-Gottorp to use the elevated style.
+He was succeeded by his eldest son, Paul Friedrich August, as Grand Duke, the first of the House of Holstein-Gottorp to use the elevated style.